Pick your app

 i.string().unique().indexed();

-Link definitions are used to express relationships in your app's graph model.
+Link definitions are used to express relationships in your app's data model.

 Links are bidirectional, and you can specify a name and cardinality for both the forward and reverse direction.